sharavanask/AI-IT-inventory-manager-using-MCP/README.md

 ## Example input
-return all the ouse in the inventpry please return what the tool is returning
+what are the  diff types of mouse models available in the inventory

 ## Workflow